 Engage in or promote activities that endanger or harm the health and safety of any persons or that endanger, damage, or harm University property, facilities, or assets.

-Engage in or promote activities not allowed in the RSO charter or otherwise prohibited by the University.
+Engage in or promote activities not allowed in the RSO charter (refer to 621.5) or otherwise prohibited by the University.

 Use funds collected by the RSO for purposes that result in the personal benefit of any member of the club or any other person or entity.

+Duplicate the purpose(s) of other existing university programs and/or RSOs.
+The Leadership & Service office will make the final determination whether duplication allowances shall be granted for differing campus locations or academic schedules.

 Engage in commercial for-profit activities.

-Endorse any commercial products or services.
+Endorse or promote any commercial products or services.
+Sponsorship, where a company supports an RSO or event in exchange for brand visibility, is allowed.

 621.4 Advisors